JustinaPetr/arbitrum-stylus-lava-demo/README.md

-# Creating a ERC-20 token on Arbitrum Sepolia using Arbitrum Stylus and Lava RPC
+# Create and interact with a ERC-20 token on Arbitrum Sepolia using Arbitrum Stylus and Lava RPC

-A minimal dApp create to showcase the process of creating an ERC-20 token on Arbitrum Sepolia.
-Contract deployed using Arbitrum Stylus, powered by Lava RPC for contract deployment as well as dApp interactions.
+A minimal dApp to showcase the process of creating an ERC-20 token on Arbitrum Sepolia.
+The contract, written in Rust, is deployed using Arbitrum Stylus.
+Lava RPC is used for contract deployment as well as dApp interactions.

 ## Project Structure